 The power of your heating unit will control how fast the tub can come up to heat as well as how much water you can have in the hot tub.
 If you are planning on having a 6 person get-together then you wouldn’t need as much water due to displacement.

 This means that the water will take less time to heat up.
 The filtration system is the main thing keeping your tub clean while in use.
 A good chemical treatment to the water is necessary if you’re leaving the tub filled for any amount of time or if you’re planning on using it multiple times.

-The filtration system may also include some type of water treatment system like a hard water or saltwater system to reduce the amount of times you would need to empty and refill your hot tub.
+The filtration system may also include some type of water treatment system like hard water or salt water system to reduce the number of times you would need to empty and refill your hot tub.

 A good filtration system will increase the overall quality of the water in your tub meaning that you will have a much better spa experience.

 The shape of your tub is quite closely linked to the size and capacity.
 The difference is mainly down to personal preference.